tock/book/src/course/root-of-trust/encryption-service.md

 Applications that want to make requests over IPC can use the `ipc_discover()` function with an IPC service name to fetch the application ID of the app hosting the service.
-After this is done, the requesting app can register callbacks, allow access to shared buffers, and finally "notify" the IPC service to perform some operation.
+After this is done, the requesting app can register callbacks, allow access to shared buffers, and finally `notify` the IPC service to perform some operation.

 ## Submodule Overview

 We have three small milestones in this section, all of which build upon supplied starter code.

 1. Milestone one adds support for interacing with a dispatch/logging service, to illustrate how various root of trust services might be dispatched in practice